darrenhoang12/BPS_multi_labeling/README.md

 After training our data, we log some metrics that are important to our predictions.

 Single-label:

 ![Alt text](images/single-label.png)

 Multi-label:

 ![Alt text](images/multi-label.png)

 We have the same metrics for multi-label as we do for single-label, except we added a couple that better represent multi-label predictions, such as Jaccard Similarity and Hamming Loss.

 We achieved an 84.78% validation accuracy for our single-label predictions and a 82.7% valdiation accuracy for our multi-label predictions.

+## Takeaways
+Based on the results, it is clear that CNN architectures are much better suited for image classification tasks than fully connected neural networks.
+Additionally, this shows us that there are clear patterns between an image and its particle types and dosages.

+Mice share a significant portion of their genetic makeup with humans, which makes them valuable models for studying various biological processes, diseases, and potential treatments.

+Therefore, the use of mice in radiation research and mice cell data predictions may provide valuable information that contributes to addressing radiation-related challenges encountered by astronauts.

 ## Collaborators:
 Darren Hoang (Student) <br />